 No matter what your dream, making it happen will always take sacrifice.
 Saving money takes sacrifice.
-Traveling the world takes sacrifice.
+Travelling the world takes sacrifice.
 Everyone is blogging about the benefits of travel, and while there many, there are also many sacrifices which come with the choice to pursue this lifestyle.

 Some of these are fairly insignificant, and easy to de-prioritize.
-Others are a little more difficult to endure, and will often be the primary obstacle preventing others from traveling.
+Others are a little more difficult to endure, and will often be the primary obstacle preventing others from travelling.
 My best advice is to sit down and weigh up whether your goals are worth the price, and what you’re willing to pay to get there.

-One of the biggest shocks of returning home after a long stint of traveling is realizing you no longer fit in with the friendship group you left behind (it’s called reverse culture shock).
+One of the biggest shocks of returning home after a long stint of travelling is realizing you no longer fit in with the friendship group you left behind (it’s called reverse culture shock).
 And honestly, it’s probably you who has changed.
 Your attitude is most likely different, you’ve developed different interests and prioritize different things.
 It’s not wrong, it’s just life.

-Traveling consistently means you maintain very few long term relationships.
+Travelling consistently means you maintain very few long term relationships.
 But it does give you the opportunity to create fantastic new friendships along the way.

 At the beginning, you need money to travel.
 But, you can still travel while in debt!
 Oh how rich one would be if one had never traveled the world.
 Traveling can take a ton of expenses, whether staying in hotel, or traveling through bus or car or even eating out!

 We jump from one place to the next with very little money in the bank, knowing that we’re rich from life experiences instead.